david672orford/pub-tools/README.md

 ## Run

+    $ ./pub-tools

+Or:

     $ ./start.py

-Then open http://localhost:5000 in a web browser.
+and then open http://localhost:5000 in a web browser.

 ## KH-Meeting Module

-This app helps you to load the vidoes and illustrations for a meeting into OBS Studio ready to play.
+This app helps you to load the videos and illustrations for a meeting into OBS Studio ready to play.

 First open OBS 2.8 or later and enable the websocket plugin.
 Note the port